 About RFA and the Response Fund

-The mission of the Response Fund Administration is to manage the Oil and Hazardous Substance Release Prevention and Response Fund as a viable, long-term funding source for the state's core spill prevention and response programs.
-The program manages the Prevention and Response Accounts of the Oil & Hazardous Substances Release Prevention and Response Fund, including the recovery of state costs for responding to spills from the responsible party or other sources of funding if recovery from the responsible party is not possible.
-The program also manages the Underground Storage Tank Revolving Loan Fund and issues fund grants and loans, is responsible for the receipt and expenditure of federal dollars for cleanup of federal facilities, and oversees the Division's professional services contracts.
+The mission of the Response Fund Administration (RFA) Program is to manage the Oil and Hazardous Substance Release Prevention and Response Fund (UHSRPRF) as a viable, long-term funding source for the state's core spill prevention and response programs.
+The program is the administrative arm of Spill Prevention and Response (SPAR).
+The program manages the expenses and revenues in the Prevention Account of the OHSRPRF by recovering state costs for responding to spills from responsible parties.
+In addition to the Cost Recovery section, the program includes the Director’s office and other sections that are responsible for the receipt and expenditure of federal dollars for cleanup of federal facilities and overseeing the SPAR's professional services cleanup contracts.

-- Target budget requests to limit annual funding requests to revenue available from the prevention account surcharge.
+Develop budget requests to limit annual funding requests to revenue available from the prevention account revenues.

-- Develop a long-term strategy for maintaining core spill prevention and response program with available revenue.
+Develop a long-term strategies for maintaining core spill prevention and response program with available revenue.

-- Track all state spill response expenditures and initiates timely billings to responsible parties to ensure maximum recovery of state costs.
+Track all state spill response expenditures and revenues and initiate timely billings to responsible parties to ensure maximum recovery of state costs.

-- Manages and maintains contracts with private firms engaged in cleanup and remediation work for the Department.
+Manage and maintain contracts with private firms engaged in cleanup and remediation work for the SPAR.

 History of the Response Fund